 In an approach, in order to evaluate the electrical endurance of a circuit breaker, the electrical arcing stress experienced by interruption chamber during short-circuit current interruption is assessed solely by known current amplitude.
 However, the results shown in Fig. 6 indicate that the contact erosion is highly dependent upon the contact polarity, contact geometry, and the arcing time.
 So that an increase in arcing time from 5.64 ms to 10.29 ms at specific current amplitude approximately doubles the amount of mass loss caused by the rated-short-circuit current interruption.
-On the other hand, the contact separation is likely to occur at any instant of the current waveform, so the presumption of constant arcing time for every short-circuit current appears unreasonable.
+In practical circuit breaker applications in power networks, the contact separation is, however, likely to occur at any instant of the current waveform, so the presumption of constant arcing time for every short-circuit current appears unreasonable.

 Fig. 7.
-Mass loss of fixed and moving contacts as a function of transferred electric charge at rated short-circuit current
+Mass loss of fixed (anode) and moving (cathode) contacts as a function of transferred electric charge at rated short-circuit current